 Interesting crossover SUV.
 Different.
 Sporty.
 Pointless.

-What's with the styling?
-BMW is crossover-crazy these days, and it is insisting on making a crossover suv for everyone.
+BMW is crossover-crazy these days, and it is insisting on making a crossover SUV for everyone.
 The BMW X6 is intended to appeal to those who want a crossover SUV, but don't really need the kind of utility many crossovers offer.
 It's a little oxymoronic, and so is the official name: This four-door hatchback is called a "sports activity coupe" in BMW parlance.

 The 2009 BMW X6 is a crossover SUV that sacrifices much in the way of utility for driver satisfaction.
 The problem is that it sacrifices too much for too little gain, and there are better vehicles to satisfy your desires, even in BMW's own lineup.

 The 2009 BMW X6 comes in two different configurations.
 The X6 xDrive35i starts at $56,325, including the $825 destination charge.
 That gets you a 300-horsepower twin-turbocharged inline six-cylinder engine connected to a six-speed automatic transmission and full-time all-wheel drive.
 The next level up is the xDrive50i, costing $67,025 with destination, and boasting a twin-turbocharged 4.4-liter V-8 engine that puts out 400 horsepower, connected to a similar automatic and all-wheel drive system.

 Both vehicles come standard with stability control, high-intensity adaptive headlights, keyless entry with pushbutton ignition, leather upholstery, and high-end audio systems.
 Optional are a cold-weather package ($1,250), a Sport Package ($3,200 on the xDrive50i; $3,700 on the xDrive35i), and a $2,200 Premium Package.
 Go crazy with the options, and it'd be easy to push the X6's price well into the stratosphere.